 This indicator monitors:

-In 2016, 43 per cent of respondents thought that the public should have more say in the way the environment is managed.
-Though slightly lower than previous surveys ranging between 46-48 per cent (and a peak at 56 per cent in 2000) this is the lowest proportion since the survey began in 1998.
+In 2019, 44 per cent of respondents thought that the public should have more say in the way the environment is managed (similar to 2016 of 43 per cent).
+Though slightly lower than previous surveys ranging between 46-48 per cent (and a peak at 56 per cent in 2000).

-In February to March 2016, surveys and interviews with 1,250 people throughout the region told us what public environmental actions people were taking to help the environment.
+In April to May 2019, 1250 people throughout the region responded to a survey and interviews where many told us what public environmental actions people were taking to help the environment.
+Similarly in 2016, 1250 people were surveyed or interviewed.
 This was a repeat of surveys we ran in June 1998 when we surveyed 1037 people, October to November 2003 when we surveyed 1873 people, September to October 2003 when we surveyed 1822 people, September to October 2006 when 1003 people were surveyed and January to March 2013, when 1005 people were surveyed.

 Social Scientist - Science and Strategy Directorate